Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Construct a conjugacy with a normal form system

-\paragraph{Nonlinear normal modes} Without elaborating details, I conjecture that there should be cognate propositions about the existence of coordinate transforms establishing that for every given suitable system there exists a nearby system which possesses an exact nonlinear normal mode \cite[cf.][e.g.]{Shaw94a, Haller2016}.
+\begin{full} \paragraph{Nonlinear normal modes} Without elaborating details, I conjecture that there should be cognate propositions about the existence of coordinate transforms establishing that for every given suitable system there exists a nearby system which possesses an exact nonlinear normal mode \cite[cf.][e.g.]{Shaw94a, Haller2016}. \end{full}

-In contrast, forward theory about invariant manifolds says almost nothing about the existence and relevance of such slow manifolds, nor about nonlinear normal modes, even in the simpler case of non-autonomous scenarios.
+In contrast, forward theory of invariant manifolds says almost nothing about the existence and relevance of such slow manifolds, \begin{full} nor about nonlinear normal modes, \end{full}even in the simpler case of non-autonomous scenarios.
 For example, the subcenter Theorem~7.1 by \cite{Sijbrand85} does not apply to the crucial notion of quasi-geostrophy in geophysical fluid dynamics \cite[e.g.,][Ch.~7]{Gill82}.
-The following \cref{eg:qga} illustrates how the backward approach illuminates the slow manifold of quasi-geostrophy.
+Of course, part of the reason for this lack of general theory is the extreme sensitivity of topological structures when there are slow dynamics among fast oscillations.
+But firstly, preserving known symmetries reduces the scope for such sensitivity.
+And secondly, when one is mainly interested in finite time, such as a weather forecast for the next week, then such topological sensitivity may well be of negligible relevance, or mey be catered for by ensemble forecasts \cite[e.g.,][]{Palmer05, Roulstone2013}.
+The following \cref{eg:qga} illustrates how the backward approach illuminates the slow manifold of quasi-geostrophy---an enormously important practical concept in geophysical dynamics \cite[e.g.,][]{Leith80}.

 \begin{example} In order to explore and understand the slow manifold of quasi-geostrophy, \cite{Lorenz86} introduced the toy 5-D autonomous system, often called the \emph{Lorenz86 system},